Hear first about new events, news and publications.

 2012

 Following a study tour to Japan, we report on their successful interest rate caps and other measures to tackle irresponsible lending (Download Report here).
 The report is referred to in Parliament and is influential in gaining cross-party support for our campaign.
-This leads to the Financial Conduct Authority being provided with the power to cap prices in the Financial Services Act of that year.
+This leads to the Financial Conduct Authority being provided with the power to cap prices in the Financial Services Act.

 2013

 We draft a Private Member's Bill concerning high cost credit for Paul Blomfield MP & work with Stella Creasy MP and Lord Sharkey to ensure an amendment is put to the Banking Reform Bill.
-This seeks to compel the Financial Conduct Authority to use its powers to cap prices for payday lenders.
-The amendment passes in the Lords on 25th November.
+This seeks to compel the Financial Conduct Authority to use its powers to cap the total cost that payday lenders can charge.
+The amendment looks set to pass in the Lords and forces a Government U-turn.
+On 25th November, the Chancellor George Osborne, confirms a total cost of credit cap will be brought in.

 2014

-The Financial Conduct Authority brings forwards proposals to cap prices.
+The Financial Conduct Authority publishes plans to cap the total cost of interest, fees and charges on payday loans at 100% of the amount borrowed.
 These come into effect the following year.
 Subsequent evaluations indicate that this saves payday lending borrowers £150 million per year.

 With funding from Barrow Cadbury Trust, we undertake and publish a review of local welfare schemes in England.